You have just got through that first training session and you experience a sharpness in one of your muscles during sprinting.

 There are three types which are graded

-• Grade 1 is stretching of the muscle fibers, some tenderness and very mild loss of strength
+- Grade 1 is stretching of the muscle fibres, some tenderness and very mild loss of strength

-• Grade 2 is a partial tear of the muscle fibers, quite tender, bruising over the area and noticeable loss of strength
+- Grade 2 is a partial tear of the muscle fibres, quite tender, bruising over the area and noticeable loss of strength

-• Grade 3 is a complete rupture of the muscle fibers, very tender, extensive bruising and a dramatic loss of strength.
+- Grade 3 is a complete rupture of the muscle fibres, very tender, extensive bruising and a dramatic loss of strength.

 WHY DO YOU GET A MUSCLE STRAIN?

 - Usually occurs when a muscle is taken beyond its physical capabilities due to insufficient strength, flexibility, poor warm-up and preparation or fatigue during activity.

 WHAT SHOULD YOU DO?

 - Immediate management of an injury as described below is integral to ensuring the muscle can control swelling and inflammation in the early phase.
 This should be followed by appropriate assessment and diagnosis by a qualified health care professional.
 We always recommend our friendly Physiotherapists.